hayeah/sike-react-course/buyshoes-details/_index.md

 ![](checkout__amount--variants.jpg)

 + `checkout__amount`
-  + this is the base style.
+  + This is the base style.
 + `checkout__price--strikeout`
-  + adds `text-decoration: line-through` to the base style.
+  + Adds `text-decoration: line-through` to the base style.
 + `checkout__price--saving`
   + Change `font-weight` and `color`.